Trace Configuration

 Enabling Peak Hold Trace

-The Peak Hold Trace can be activated using a checkbox in the Advanced Analyzer menu.
-It’s time constants Forever, Slow, Fast can be selected in the normal Analyzer Settings Menu.
-The peak hold trace is reset by choosing Delete for the corresponding trace in the trace list.
+The Peak Hold Trace can be activated using a checkbox in the ribbon bar – live values section.
+It’s time constants, Forever and Custom, can be selected in the normal Analyzer Settings in Advanced Settings window.

 Setting Time Constants

-You can configure desired time constants for the Peak Hold Trace, such as “Forever,” “Slow,” or “Fast” in the Analyzer Settings window.
+You can configure desired time constants for the Peak Hold Trace, such as “Forever” and “Custom” in the Analyzer Settings in Advanced Settings window.

 Weighting on Captured Traces